jbobbylopez/hi/ROADMAP.md

     - Do something a bit more constructive with the hi header ("Host Information:") line

+- Aesthetic Improvements

+   - [🚧] Enable customization of output (colors, formatting of tables).
+This will help prevent the tool's output from becoming too mundane, and enable users to refine the tool to show exactly what they want to see.
 #### Testing ####
 - Improved testing scope, focused on indicators and statuses

 #### Logical Separation of Concerns ####
 - Externalization of hard-coded configs into config/config.ini

 ## Likely Features and Improvements ##
 Not guaranteed, but likely to be implemented if time permits.